 - As the project came to an end, we shared our findings with practitioners, partners and policy makers, to help raise awareness about the benefits of Restorative Justice for people with LDA, as well as communicating good practice on how to best support them through the process.

 - We have formed a partnership with Middlesex University and their Film and TV students.
 They have been working with actors from the Learning Disability Community to produce four short films that explore how Restorative Justice may be used to help those who have Learning Disabilities.
 These films (below) formed part of this project and were showcased during Hate Crime week 2021.

 - A high proportion of adults with Learning Disabilities and Autism are victims of hate crime, but very few report and, of those that do, under 2% are prosecuted.

 - From bullying and being called names to more serious crimes such as criminal damage, robbery and assault, many people with learning disabilities are targeted because they are ‘different’.

 - Ann-Marie Pearson experienced learning disability hate crime when she was repeatedly bullied on her bus journey home.
 She complained to the bus driver, but was not listened to.
 Restorative Justice allowed her to speak out about what happened and have her voice heard.
 Read Ann-Maries’ first hand testimony about how Restorative Justice impacted her.

 Court settings are very alien places for most of us… but for a person with either of these disorders, they are even more challenging.

 Carole Dukes, Barnet Mencap

-If you are interested in finding out more about our project, or have a case study you would be willing to share, then please contact Mark Smith at firstname.lastname@example.org.
+If you would like to share how you use Restorative Justice for people with Learning Disabilities and Autism, or are interested in finding out more about our project please contact Mark Smith at email@example.com.